Manises UFO incident

-The Manises UFO incident took place on 11 November 1979, forcing a commercial flight of the Spanish company Transportes Aéreos Españoles, with 109 passengers, to make an emergency landing at the Manises' airport in Valencia, Spain, when they were flying over Ibiza.
-After the emergency landing, a Spanish Air Force Dassault Mirage F1 took off from Los Llanos Base in order to intercept the mysterious object.
+The Manises UFO incident took place on 11 November 1979, during which an alleged unidentified flying object forced a commercial flight of the Spanish company Transportes Aéreos Españoles, with 109 passengers, to make an emergency landing at the Manises Airport in Valencia, Spain, when they were flying over Ibiza.
+After the emergency landing, a Spanish Air Force Dassault Mirage F1 took off from Los Llanos Air Base in order to intercept the mysterious object.

-It is the most famous UFO sighting in Spain.
+Journalist and author Javier Cavanilles has called it "the most famous UFO case in Spain".